 Stencyl supports the creation of native, standalone apps for Windows, Mac and Linux.
 These apps feature hardware accelerated graphics and consequently, better performance than their web or mobile counterparts.

-- Windows XP / WIndows 7 or better.
-Windows Vista can be problematic.
+- Windows XP / Windows 7 or better.
+We do NOT support Windows Vista.

 1) After opening up a game in Stencyl, select Run > Windows from the main menu.

 2) Stencyl will download the Visual Studio installer to your system.
 After that finishes, run the installer.

 3) Once you install Visual Studio, you’ll need to reboot your computer for Stencyl to recognize it.